ghyde/quotes/_posts/2013-11-09-debugging-detective.md

 ---
 {% include JB/setup %}

-"Debugging is like being the detective in a crime movie where you are also the murderer."
+Debugging is like being the detective in a crime movie where you are also the murderer.